M&T Bank Corp Sells 86 Shares of argenx SE (NASDAQ:ARGX)

-Several other institutional investors have also recently bought and sold shares of the business.
-KB Financial Partners LLC increased its stake in shares of argenx by 112.5% in the 1st quarter.
-KB Financial Partners LLC now owns 85 shares of the company’s stock valued at $27,000 after buying an additional 45 shares during the period.
-Nkcfo LLC acquired a new stake in shares of argenx in the 2nd quarter valued at $37,000.
-Captrust Financial Advisors increased its stake in shares of argenx by 116.7% in the 1st quarter.
-Captrust Financial Advisors now owns 143 shares of the company’s stock valued at $45,000 after buying an additional 77 shares during the period.
-Fortis Capital Advisors LLC acquired a new stake in shares of argenx in the 4th quarter valued at $70,000.
-Finally, CWM LLC increased its stake in shares of argenx by 29.4% in the 3rd quarter.
-CWM LLC now owns 207 shares of the company’s stock valued at $102,000 after buying an additional 47 shares during the period.
+Other institutional investors and hedge funds have also recently bought and sold shares of the company.
+Jennison Associates LLC grew its position in shares of argenx by 32.2% in the third quarter.
+Jennison Associates LLC now owns 1,511,745 shares of the company’s stock valued at $743,219,000 after purchasing an additional 368,367 shares during the last quarter.
+Capital World Investors grew its position in argenx by 11.8% during the second quarter.
+Capital World Investors now owns 1,182,449 shares of the company’s stock worth $460,792,000 after buying an additional 124,953 shares in the last quarter.
+Bellevue Group AG grew its position in argenx by 4.1% during the second quarter.
+Bellevue Group AG now owns 923,284 shares of the company’s stock worth $359,831,000 after buying an additional 36,356 shares in the last quarter.
+Morgan Stanley grew its position in argenx by 236.9% during the fourth quarter.
+Morgan Stanley now owns 630,330 shares of the company’s stock worth $238,788,000 after buying an additional 443,217 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. grew its position in argenx by 62.7% during the first quarter.
+Goldman Sachs Group Inc. now owns 334,169 shares of the company’s stock worth $105,366,000 after buying an additional 128,759 shares in the last quarter.
 Institutional investors own 52.77% of the company’s stock.

-A number of brokerages recently commented on ARGX.
-HC Wainwright decreased their price objective on argenx from $582.00 to $451.00 and set a “buy” rating for the company in a research note on Thursday, December 21st.
-Citigroup decreased their target price on argenx from $610.00 to $591.00 and set a “buy” rating for the company in a research note on Wednesday, November 29th.
-Truist Financial reissued a “buy” rating and issued a $550.00 target price on shares of argenx in a research note on Wednesday, December 20th.
-Stifel Nicolaus boosted their target price on argenx from $557.00 to $560.00 and gave the company a “buy” rating in a research note on Monday, December 18th.
-Finally, TD Cowen boosted their target price on argenx from $612.00 to $641.00 and gave the company an “outperform” rating in a research note on Tuesday, December 12th.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating, sixteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and an average target price of $522.64.
+ARGX has been the topic of a number of analyst reports.
+Piper Sandler increased their price target on argenx from $515.00 to $518.00 and gave the stock an “overweight” rating in a research report on Thursday, January 18th.
+Scotiabank cut their target price on argenx from $444.00 to $346.00 and set a “sector perform” rating for the company in a research note on Thursday, December 21st.
+Wells Fargo & Company cut their target price on argenx from $585.00 to $470.00 and set an “overweight” rating for the company in a research note on Thursday, December 21st.
+Morgan Stanley cut their target price on argenx from $607.00 to $586.00 and set an “overweight” rating for the company in a research note on Thursday, November 30th.
+Finally, Jefferies Financial Group increased their price target on argenx from $605.00 to $628.00 in a research note on Monday, October 2nd.
+One analyst has rated the stock with a sell rating, four have assigned a hold rating, sixteen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat, argenx currently has a consensus rating of “Moderate Buy” and an average target price of $522.64.

-argenx (NASDAQ:ARGX – Get Free Report) last posted its earnings results on Tuesday, October 31st.
+argenx (NASDAQ:ARGX – Get Free Report) last issued its earnings results on Tuesday, October 31st.
 The company reported ($1.25) EPS for the quarter, beating the consensus estimate of ($1.48) by $0.23.
-The company had revenue of $339.84 million for the quarter, compared to the consensus estimate of $310.06 million. argenx had a negative return on equity of 16.54% and a negative net margin of 22.70%.
-During the same quarter in the prior year, the business earned ($4.26) earnings per share.
-As a group, equities research analysts predict that argenx SE will post -4.93 earnings per share for the current fiscal year.
+The company had revenue of $339.84 million during the quarter, compared to the consensus estimate of $310.06 million. argenx had a negative return on equity of 16.54% and a negative net margin of 22.70%.
+During the same period last year, the business posted ($4.26) EPS.
+Analysts expect that argenx SE will post -4.93 EPS for the current fiscal year.

 argenx Company Profile